-A whistleblower is a worker who reports certain types of wrongdoing and all staff have a duty to do so.
+A whistleblower is a worker who reports certain types of wrongdoing.
+All staff have a duty to do so.
 We aim to create an environment where staff feel able to raise concerns about poor or unsafe practice and potential failures in how we manage safeguarding.
 Any concerns should be raised with the senior leadership team and will be taken seriously.
 CCNM has a separate whistleblowing policy, which lists the procedures for raising concerns.
+This policy is available on the school's website.

 Where staff feel unable to raise a concern with our senior leadership team, or feel that their genuine safeguarding concerns are not being addressed, there are other options available to them, such as the NSPCC whistleblowing advice line.
-Staff can call: 0800 028 0285 from 8am-8pm or email: help@nspcc.org.uk.
+Staff can call 0800 028 0285 from 8am-8pm or email: help@nspcc.org.uk.